snisarg/snisarg.github.io/_posts/2019-11-16-questions-i-ask-myself.markdown

 1. Did I spend time to achieve my goals for the year?
 1. What will I do next month?
 (Personal time and at work)
    1. Prioritize tasks

+## Every 6 months
+1. Work
+   1. Why you should and should not work on the project, team and company you are working in.
+   1. What did you like doing?
+   1. What challenging problem did you solve, what are you proud of doing?
+1. Personal
+   1. What should be prioritized, deprioritized

 ## Every year
 1. Top achievements that I'm proud of.